-Today’s post on differentiated instruction is part of our Fair is Not Always Equal…Now What? blog series.
+Today’s post is part of our Fair is Not Always Equal…Now What? blog series.
 Stay tuned for more posts that show you how to teach and reach every learner in your classroom!

 Science.
 Grow a garden of vegetables and donate them to a local food bank.